 PHOTO: AFP - GETTY

 Dietrich and her family are no strangers to natural disasters.
-As residents of Myrtle Beach, they are used to hurricanes and similar weather.
-But taking their first cruise in 18 years amid a tsunami warning was “a completely different experience,” especially when the warning was issued for Alaska while they were en route.
+As residents of Myrtle Beach, the US, they are used to storms and similar weather.
+But going on a cruise for the first time in 18 years during a tsunami warning was “a completely different experience,” especially when the warning was issued for Alaska while they were en route.

 “We tried to stay calm,” Dietrich recalled.
 “My 16-year-old and 13-year-old obviously knew what was going on, so they were freaking out.
 My 8-year-old was scared, but we just tried to keep them busy and not talk about it too much.”